Net Interest Margin: A Key Financial Metric

 Net Interest Margin is calculated using the formula:

-This metric provides a clear picture of how effectively a bank or financial institution is managing its income and expenses related to interest.
+This metric provides a clear picture of how effectively a bank manages its income and expenses related to interest.

 Importance of NIM

-Understanding NIM is crucial for retail traders, especially those interested in banking and financial stocks.
+Understanding NIM is crucial for traders, especially those focused on banking stocks.
 Here’s why:

 Factors Influencing Net Interest Margin